How Products Were Selected:

 - Identification and quantification of the xanthine alkaloids theobromine and caffeine by HPLC for all products.
 In 2019, all bars and any product claiming an amount of theobromine or caffeine.

-- Quantitative analyses for lead, cadmium and arsenic by Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS).
+- Quantitative analyses for cadmium, lead, arsenic and mercury by Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS).

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.